mend0z0/Drone/README.md

 ## Latest update

 ``
-Working on the block diagrams...
+Working on the firmware block diagrams...
 ``

 # Drone